lsst/LDM-230/index.rst

 general compute pool, and then shut down.
 Disks will be handled similarly, with logical volumes expanded across new disks and contracted away from disks to be removed.
-In addition, there is downtime between the completion of one DR and the beginning of processing for the next in which major upgrades, especially to central services like the local area network, can be performed.
+In addition, there is downtime between the completion of one :term:`DR` and the beginning of processing for the next in which major upgrades, especially to central services like the local area network, can be performed.

+.. _dac:

 Data Access Center
 ==================